Name:

 Recognition and honorary mentions

-Chapelle Saint-Benoit d'Argenton-sur-Creuse, Centre-Val de Loire, France "21st exhibition of paintings and sculptures", under the patronage of the Canadian embassy and the Town Hall of Argenton - honorary diploma for the contribution of the artist to promotie the art from Quebec on the international scene
+2007 Chapelle Saint-Benoit d'Argenton-sur-Creuse, Centre-Val de Loire, France, "21st exhibition of paintings and sculptures" under the patronage of the Canadian embassy and the Town Hall of Argenton - for which he received an award for his contribution to the promotion of art from Quebec on the international scene.

-Municipal museum of Ourense, Galicia, Spain "25st exhibition of painting and sculpture 2006", under the patronage of the Canadian embassy and the Town Hall of Ourense - honorary diploma for the contribution of the artist to promote the art from Quebec
+2006 Municipal museum of Ourense, Galicia, Spain "25st exhibition of painting and sculpture 2006", under the patronage of the Canadian embassy and the Town Hall of Ourense - for which he received an award for his contribution to promote the art from Quebec.

 Public and private collections

-The Museum of Contemporary art of Montreal, Montreal, Canada - (The Lavalin Collection)
+The Museum of Contemporary art of Montreal, Canada - (The Lavalin Collection)

 *